Sharada Peeth: Literary and cultural references

 In Kalhana's 12th century epic, Rajatarangini, Sharada Peeth is identified as a site of popular veneration:35.
 There, the goddess Saraswati herself is seen in the form of a swan in a lake [situated] on the summit of the Bheda hill, which is sanctified by the Ganga source.37.
-There, when visiting the goddess Sharada, one reaches at once the river Madhumati, and [the river of] Saraswati worshipped by poets.Kalhana points out other events of political significance involving Sharada Peeth.
+There, when visiting the goddess Sharada, one reaches once the river Madhumati, and [the river of] Saraswati worshipped by poets.Kalhana points out other events of political significance involving Sharada Peeth.
 During Lalitaditya's reign (713 – 755), a group of assassins from the Gauda Kingdom entered Kashmir under the guise of a pilgrimage to Sharada Peeth.
 Kalhana also describes a rebellion during his own lifetime.
-Three princes, Lothana, Vigraharaja and Bhoja, rebelled against King Jayasimha of Kashmir.
-These princes, pursued by the Royal Army, sought refuge in the upper Kishenganga Valley, in the Sirahsila Castle.
-Kalhana believed that the Royal Army took refuge in Sharada Peeth, because it had the open space required for a temporary military village, and because the area surrounding the Sirahsila Castle was not large enough to host a camp for a siege without the siege force being vulnerable to archers.In the 14th century text Madhaviya Shankara Vijayam, there is a test, unique to Sharada Peeth, known as the Sarvajna Peetham, or Throne of Omniscience.
-These were four thrones, each representing an entrances of the temple corresponding to one of the points of the compass, which only a learned man from that direction could symbolically open.
+Three princes, Lothana, Vigraharaja, and Bhoja, rebelled against King Jayasimha of Kashmir.
+These princes, pursued by the Royal Army, sought refuge in the upper Kishanganga Valley, in the Sirahsila Castle.
+Kalhana believed that the Royal Army took refuge in Sharada Peeth, because it had the open space required for a temporary military village, and because the area surrounding the Sirahsila Castle was not large enough to host a camp for a siege without the siege force being vulnerable to archers.

+In the 14th century text Madhaviya Shankara Vijayam, there is a test, unique to Sharada Peeth, known as the Sarvajna Peetham, or Throne of Omniscience.
+These were four thrones, each representing an entrance of the temple corresponding to one of the points of the compass, which only a learned man from that direction could symbolically open.
 Adi Shankara, being from South India, took it upon himself to pass this challenge, because although the other doors had been opened, no one from the south of Kashmir had yet been successful.
 He was said to be welcomed by the common people, but challenged by the scholars of the region.
-As he approached the southern door, he was stopped by various learned men from the Nyaya school of philosophy, Buddhists, Digambara Jains, and the followers of Jaimini.
+As he approached the southern door, he was stopped by various learned men from the Nyaya school of philosophy, Buddhists, Svetambar Jains, and the followers of Jaimini.
 Engaging with them, he managed to persuade all of them of his proficiency in philosophy, and they stood aside to let him open the entrance.
 Finally, as he was about to ascend the throne, he heard the voice of the goddess Sharada challenging him.
 The voice said that omniscience was not enough if one was impure, and that Shankara, who lived in the palace of King Amaruka, could not be pure.
 Shankara replied that his body had never committed a sin, and the sins committed by another could not blemish him.
 The goddess Sharada accepted his explanation and permitted him to ascend.